“On a scale of 1-4, how trustworthy [and influential] was each of the following sources you used [when purchasing a SaaS product]?”

 - It educates prospects on how to overcome a problem or challenge and reach their desired outcomes.

 - It teaches them how to overcome that challenge with your SaaS tool.
-Doing this inspires them to trial your product; thereby, becoming new users.
+Doing this inspires them to try your product; thereby, becoming new users.

 - Finally, you promote the content where your target audience will find it, because each time they do, another stream of new users comes your way.